SebastienVermeulen/TextureSpaceTranslucency/readme.txt

 +===============================================+

-Includes a basic implimentation of texture space translation.
+Includes a basic implimentation of texture space translusion.
 Sampling and rendering rendering techniques are both usable.